 Dr. Harrell is a licensed clinical psychologist with areas of specialization in multicultural and community psychology.
-Her research interests include cultural dimensions of wellness and positive well-being, racism-related stress management interventions, contemplative and humanisticexistential approaches in cultural context, and African American mental health.
-Her current research focuses on the development of wellness and strengthsbased interventions with diverse populations in community and clinical settings.
-She currently serves as research coordinator for the PsyD program where she chairs dissertations; does clinical supervision; and teaches in the areas of psychotherapy skills, cultural competence, and data analysis.
-Dr. Harrell maintains a small psychotherapy practice where she specializes in work with couples and women of color.
+Her areas of scholarship include cultural dimensions of psychological well-being, stress management interventions, contemplative practices in cultural context, intergroup relations, racism-related stress, and African American mental health.
+Her current research focuses on the development of wellness and strengths-based interventions with diverse populations in community and clinical settings.
+She currently serves as research coordinator for the PsyD program where she chairs dissertations, does clinical supervision, and teaches in the areas of psychotherapy skills and cultural competence.
+Dr. Harrell maintains a small psychotherapy practice where she specializes in work with couples and people of color.